A Response to Robert Meeds

 And what of God?
 Well, He is whatever you want Him to be: there are endless possibilities and so an infinite number of gods – and what right has anyone to question yours?

-Robert thinks I have missed the point of The Voice.
-In fact, it is because I believe that Robert fairly describes its purpose that I take issue with it.
+Robert thinks I have missed the point of The Voice, but it is because I believe that Robert fairly describes its purpose that I take issue with it.
 The Voice may be a community magazine but it uses Christianity as its platform.
-Yet, like the church from which it derives, its message could not be further from that of the Bible which, despite what Robert thinks, has an easily understood core message and set of instructions for mankind.
+Yet, like the church from which it derives, its message could not be further from that of the Bible which, despite Robert’s assertion, has an easily understood core message and set of instructions for mankind.

 The Voice of South Lafford misrepresents the true Church and Christianity itself.
 In doing so, it promotes the very attitude that Robert expresses.
 For him, Christianity is a personal choice – fluid and adaptable – responding to the needs of the individual, rather than directing them.
 In other words, his church is lukewarm, addressing our desires rather than God’s.

-What Robert fails to understand is that the many denominations, the endless “interpretations” that he refers to, exist not because mankind cannot interpret the Bible, but because it doesn’t want to.
-We don’t want to live by God’s strictures, we don’t want to put others before ourselves and we certainly don’t want to turn our entire beings over to the will of Christ: yet that is what our God demands of us.
+The many denominations, the endless “interpretations” to which Robert refers, exist not because mankind cannot interpret the Bible, but because we don’t want to.
+We reject God’s strictures, we don’t want to put others before ourselves and we certainly don’t want to turn our entire beings over to the will of Christ: yet that is what our God demands of us.
 Instead, mankind has invented fake Christianity in numerous forms,

 … having the appearance of godliness, but denying its power